 And the band begins to play… You never close your eyes anymore when I kiss your lips.
 And there’s no tenderness Like before in your fingertips.
 You’re trying hard not to show it, (baby).
 But baby, baby I know it…You’ve lost that lovin’ feeling, whooah that lovin’ feeling

 Okay, back to reality.
-Have I ever mentioned that love is actually a VERB?
+Have I ever mentioned that love is a VERB?
 Though it is much easier to view love as this thing that we either have or don’t have, it’s actually an experience that we either create, or we don’t.
-Love is a verb because love is the result of action.
+Love is the result of an action.
 Hence the term, “Making Love!”

 With a heavy sigh, she says, “Okay, I get where you’re going with this, I don’t have to feel loving to be loving, I just have to want to be loving and know that being loving is the right thing to do if I want our relationship to work.”
 I say, “That’s exactly right.”
 And I added, “If you behave in loving ways, regardless of how you feel, you will likely begin to feel more loving.
 The best way to get what we want, be that kindness, love, passion, excitement… is to give it.”